 Contact a skilled collaborative divorce attorney in California

-If you are considering divorce in the Fresno area and feel that a collaborative approach might be right for you and your family, contact The Law Office of Rebecca Medina today at (559) 785-3295.
+If you are considering divorce in the Fresno and San Diego areas and feel that a collaborative approach might be right for you and your family, contact The Law Office of Rebecca Medina today at 559-324-5427 in Fresno or 858-285-4315 in San Diego.
 We have many years of experience handling collaborative divorces and take pride in helping people resolve their divorces in the smoothest way possible.